jefflunt/nmspec/README.md

      "errors"=>[],
      "warnings"=>[],
      "code"=> {
-       "ruby"=> "< a string of generated Ruby code that you can save to a file>" }
+       "ruby"=> "< a string of generated Ruby code that you can save to a file>", "gdscript"=> "< a string of generated GDSCript code that you can save to a file>", }
    }
 ```